civboot/fngi/notes/fu.md

 **Non-special operations**: these use size normally.

 Unary: only top is used or consumed for these.
-- `04 000100 IDN`: identity, simply store Top.
-This can be thought of as a noop.
+- `04 000100 NOP`: no operation/identity.
+Simply store Top
 - `DRP`: drop Top by consuming it but not storing it
 - `INV`: inverse bitwise
 - `NEG`: two's compliment